Ethics and Compliance

 Melrose runs a Group-wide whistleblowing platform, which is overseen by the Audit committee reporting to the Board and supported by the Melrose senior management team.
 All employees have access to a multi-lingual online portal to raise concerns, confidentially and anonymously, about possible wrong-doing in any aspect of their business, including financial and non-financial matters.Whistleblowing Policy

 Modern slavery and human trafficking

 As set out in the Melrose anti-slavery and human trafficking policy, the Group has a zero-tolerance approach to any form of modern slavery.
 In accordance with the Modern Slavery Act 2015, Melrose publishes its own Modern Slavery statement, which is approved by the Board annually.
 Under Melrose’s decentralised group structure, each business is responsible (where applicable) for publishing their own Modern Slavery statement in accordance with the requirements under the Modern Slavery Act 2015.

 We are committed to acting in an ethical manner with integrity and transparency in all business dealings, and to create effective systems and controls across the Group to safeguard against adverse human rights impacts.
-The Group has a strong culture of ethics and integrity and works to ensure adherence to the Melrose Code of Ethics, which encompasses key human rights considerations.
+The Group has a strong culture of ethics and integrity and works to ensure adherence to the Melrose Code of Ethics and the Human Rights Policy, both of which encompass key human rights considerations.
 The Group supports the principles set out in the UN Declaration of Human Rights.
 There have been no violations reported on human rights by our Group businesses in 2020 and for the previous two years.